Food-Ninja/WebKat-MealRobot/docs/OntologyQuery.md

 layout: default
 ---

-# Querying the Ontology using a REST API
+# Querying food cutting knowledge using a REST API

 If you want to access the contained knowledge using predefined standard queries, please use our <a href="http://grlc.io/api/Food-Ninja/FoodCutting/sparqlfiles/">grlc interface for predefined queries</a>.

 <a href="https://github.com/CLARIAH/grlc">grlc on github</a>.

-# Querying the Ontology using SPARQL
+# Querying food cutting knowledge using SPARQL

 Here you can try out how a robot would query the ontology using SPARQL, or Prolog (see next section).